 Coatings are relatively new in the consumer detailing world, and not something that amateurs are going to want to attempt to apply.
 Without going into too much detail, they are going to be the ultimate layer of protection, because it essentially acts as a clear coat.

 There are several different types of coatings from glass to silicate, but ceramic or nano coatings are the ones I see most often.
 I would probably have a ceramic coating applied by a body shop or professional, however there have been consumer DIY kits available in recent years.

-A good ceramic coatings will be applied with gloves, contain harsh chemicals and can really help to protect your car for 1-2 years.
+A good ceramic coating will be applied with gloves, contain harsh chemicals, and can really help to protect your car for 1-2 years.

 Key Benefits: Ultimate level of protection against oxidation, rain, scratches